AileOlivia/DualGraphCare/README.md

 # Towards robust and interpretable healthcare prediction: dual-graph disentanglement with cross-modal alignment across multi-center heterogeneous EHRs
 [![paper](https://img.shields.io/badge/PDF-Available-red?logo=adobeacrobatreader&logoColor=white)](YOUR_PDF_LINK_HERE)

-This is the official implementation of our paper "DualGraphCare: A Dual-Graph Sepsis Prediction Framework with LLM‑Based Semantic Standardization and Time‑Adaptive Modeling" (Accepted for publication).
-DualGraphCare is an innovative LLM-guided dual-graph learning framework that fundamentally advances sepsis mortality prediction for elderly patients through three key innovations: multi-lingual semantic embedding for cross-center antibiotic standardization, dual-graph architecture separating static and dynamic physiological relationships, and adaptive temporal modeling for irregular clinical data.
+This is the official implementation of our paper "Towards robust and interpretable healthcare prediction: dual-graph disentanglement with cross-modal alignment across multi-center heterogeneous EHRs" (Accepted for publication).
+DualGraphCare is an innovative LLM-guided dual-graph learning framework that fundamentally advances healthcare prediction for ICU patients through three key innovations: multi-lingual semantic embedding for cross-center antibiotic alignment, dual-graph architecture separating static and dynamic physiological relationships, and adaptive temporal modeling for irregular clinical data.

 Extensive validation across MIMIC-IV, Stanford ICU, and Zigong datasets demonstrates superior performance, with AUROC up to "0.8842" and F1-score up to "0.8853" across six mortality prediction tasks.
 DualGraphCare's robust cross-dataset generalization and comprehensive temporal analysis establish a new paradigm for personalized predictive medicine in critical care.